Workflow System¶

 Agents retrieve elided data on demand via wb_step_result(workflow_run_id, step_id, key?).
 When a step result shows _manifest: true, data is available on demand without cluttering the response.

-Declare visibility in the step's dict in workflows.json:
+Declare visibility in the step's dict in the workflow unit's frontmatter:

 "visibility": {"mode": "none"}